Work Is a Four-Letter Word

-Work Is a Four-Letter Word (also known as Work Is a 4-Letter Word) is a 1968 British satirical comedy film directed by Peter Hall and starring David Warner and Cilla Black, in her only acting role in a cinematic film.
-The film was not well received by critics even though it was based on the award-winning play Eh?
-It also marked the acting debut of Elizabeth Spriggs.
+Work Is a Four-Letter Word (also known as Work Is a 4-Letter Word) is a 1968 British satirical comedy film directed by Peter Hall and starring David Warner and Cilla Black.
+It was written by Jeremy Brooks based on the 1966 award-winning play Eh? by Henry Livings.

 Plot

-Everyone is employed by the ultra-modern DICE Corporation but Valentine Brose (Warner) would rather stay at home to tend his psychedelic mushrooms.
-However, his bedroom is too small and his fiancée Betty Dorrick (Black) wants him to settle down.
+Everyone is employed by the ultra-modern DICE Corporation but Valentine Brose would rather stay at home to tend his psychedelic mushrooms.
+However, his bedroom is too small and his fiancée Betty Dorrick wants him to settle down.
 Accordingly, Brose seeks a job in DICE's boiler-room, a suitable environment to grow his mushrooms.

-The plot describes his attempts to get the job, and the conflicts with middle-management, including the personnel manager, Mrs Murray (Spriggs, in her first film role).
+The plot describes his attempts to get the job, and the conflicts with middle-management, including the personnel manager, Mrs Murray.
 Having obtained it, Brose is more interested in his mushrooms than tending the boiler, with unforeseen results including a major power cut.
-The boiler room contains a computer (for some reason), which towards the end of the film is also breaking down.
+The boiler room contains a computer, which towards the end of the film is also breaking down.

 Brose eventually marries Betty, but is more interested in having her sweep up the boiler room so he can concentrate on his first love, the mushrooms.
 Eventually he goes haywire and the film ends with Brose and Betty loading up a pram with mushrooms and escaping.